-Ďurana pointed to the fact that as of the end of September, the financial value of the approved projects represented 101 percent of the total allocation.
+Durana pointed to the fact that as of the end of September, the financial value of the approved projects represented 101 percent of the total allocation.
 The shift at the European level was thus not translated into practice.
-There was a proposal for a new allocation within ROP for developing new communitybased services in the approximate amount of €119 million.
+There was a proposal for a new budget within ROP for developing new community-based services, approximately €119 million.
 A draft ROP revision had been sent to the Commission at the end of October 2010.
-The Commission reviewed it until February 2011 and required revisions in the area of social infrastructure towards transition and deinstitutionalisation.
-Mr. Pfeiffer prepared a short Situation Report for the European Commission on social services in the Slovak Republic in the context of transition and deinstitutionalisation, building on civil society expertise.
+The Commission reviewed it until February 2011 and required corrections in social infrastructure towards transition and deinstitutionalisation.
+Mr. Pfeiffer prepared a short Situation Report for the European Commission on social services in the Slovak Republic in the context of change and deinstitutionalisation, building on civil society expertise.
 The Commission turned down the requirement to revise the ROP and to support deinstitutionalisation.
-The Ministry of Labour, Social Affairs and Family dealt with the issue and showed its interest to contact and cooperate with Mr. Pfeiffer and nongovernmental organisations with long-term experience in deinstitutionalisation.
+The Ministry of Labour, Social Affairs and Family dealt with the issue.
+It showed interest in contacting and cooperating with Mr Pfeiffer and nongovernmental organisations with long-term experience in deinstitutionalisation.
 As a result, the ministry started to prepare revision criteria for ROP.
 There was still an allocation of €40 million in ROP that the ministry had wanted to invest into supporting deinstitutionalisation.
-This process led to a revised version of the ROP that specifically highlighted qualitative shortcomings in the existing social infrastructure and took the principles of deinstitutionalisation into account; emphasised the need to discourage further support of medium to large-sized centres of a boarding type; and to support community-based centres.
-The ROP acknowledged only two types of eligible activities: pilot projects of deinstitutionalisation of the existing centres of social services and centres of social and legal protection; and support of building community-care centres for marginalized groups of citizens.
+This process led to a revised version of the ROP that specifically highlighted qualitative shortcomings in the existing social infrastructure and took the principles of deinstitutionalisation into account, emphasising the need to discourage further support of medium to large-sized centres of a boarding type and to support community-based centres.
+The ROP acknowledged only two eligible activities: pilot projects of deinstitutionalising the existing social services centres and social and legal protection centres and support of building community-care centres for marginalized citizens.

-The ministry started to draft a Strategy of Deinstitutionalisation of the System of Social Services and Foster Care in the Slovak Republic.
-The National Action Plan - Transition from Institutional to Community-based Care and National Project of Supporting Deinstitutionalisation that was to be carried out within the Operational Programme Employment and Social Inclusion.
+The ministry started to draft a Strategy for the Deinstitutionalisation of the System of Social Services and Foster Care in the Slovak Republic.
+The National Action Plan - Transition from Institutional to Community-based Care and National Project of Supporting Deinstitutionalisation-was to be carried out within the Operational Programme Employment and Social Inclusion.
 The ministry created a broad working group that was to prepare strategic documents.
-The baseline material supporting transition from institutional to community-based care became the Strategy of Deinstitutionalising the System of Social Services and Foster Care (hereinafter the "DI Strategy"), approved by the government on 30 November 2011.
-This strategy represented primarily a declarative document by which the Slovak Republic pledged itself to support transition from institutional to community-based care.
-In spring 2012, a new government was appointed.
+The baseline material supporting the transition from institutional to community-based care became the Strategy of Deinstitutionalising the System of Social Services and Foster Care (starting now the "DI Strategy"), approved by the government on 30 November 2011.
+This strategy represented primarily a declarative document by which the Slovak Republic pledged to support a transition from institutional to community-based care.
+In the spring of 2012, a new government was appointed.